d-diot/BT-Pcb-328P/README.md

 # d-diot BT-Pcb-328P

-This firmware is part of the [d-diot project](https://www.d-diot.com).
+This board is part of the [d-diot project](https://www.d-diot.com).
 Currently under development